 We also support projects led by our research partners in the PH research consortium which is a loose network of UK researchers in the field of practitioner health (see below), and with the European provider network to help understand how practitioner health services can improve the mental health and wellbeing of the workforce.

 We are currently involved in a major research project in collaboration with the University of Westminster using quantitative and qualitative methodologies to investigate 1 year outcomes and pathways to recovery for doctors at Practitioner Health.
 These 2 studies are at the stage of being written up for publication following 2 pilots (see Publications).
 We also have a study in progress looking at predictors of burnout in PH doctors.

-If you are interested in working with us on a research topic please read our research guidelines and considering joining our consortium or European network.
+If you are looking to NHS PH to collaborate in a research project please read our research guidelines below.

 A study to identify working conditions and work cultures associated with psychological distress and suicidality among junior doctors working in the NHS.

 We are supporting a study carried out by medical research colleagues at a group of universities into the contribution of working conditions to psychological distress, self harm and suicidality in junior hospital doctors.
 This is a qualitative interview based study with good back up in place in case any difficult issues arise.

 Eligible doctors are junior doctors working in NHS hospital settings from foundation up to but not including consultant or associate specialist/trust grades.
 GP registrars currently working in/or within 6 months of working in hospital posts would be eligible, but not GP registrars or salaried/principal GPs now established in primary care.

 Louise Tebboth Foundation - Suicide postvention in secondary care